Does Blow Drying Damage Hair? - 7 Professional Tips on How to Dry Hair Without Damaging It

 3. Safe Blow Drying Techniques

-When done correctly, blow drying can achieve a polished, salon-quality look without compromising your hair’s health.
-Follow these steps:
+When done correctly, blow drying hair can achieve a polished, salon-quality look without compromising your hair’s health.
+Learn how to blow dry hair efficiently while minimizing damage by following these steps:

 Keep it on low or medium heat: High heat can be tempting but can also strip moisture and cause breakage.
-Stick to a lower setting.
+Stick to a lower setting, and always adjust the heat setting to suit your hair type.

 Use a nozzle attachment: A concentrator nozzle helps direct airflow more precisely, reducing the risk of heat damage while smoothing the hair cuticle.